 Abstract: Do peacekeepers protect civilians in civil conflict?
 Securing civilian safety is a key objective of contemporary peacekeeping missions, yet whether these efforts actually make a difference on the ground is widely debated.
 This paper argues that because peacekeeping forces often need to maintain close ties with host governments, peacekeepers reduce civilian fatalities inflicted by rebels, but not those caused by governments.
 To test our claim, we overcome common problems of endogeneity and selection bias by using a novel natural experiment.
 Specifically, we leverage exogenous variation in which countries hold power in the United Nations Security Council to show that states that wield more power send more peacekeepers to their preferred locations, and that these peacekeepers in turn help to protect civilians from rebel factions.

-Issue linkage across international organizations: Does European countries’ temporary membership in the UN Security Council increase their receipts from the EU budget?, forthcoming in Review of International Organizations.
+Issue linkage across international organizations: Does European countries’ temporary membership in the UN Security Council increase their receipts from the EU budget?, Review of International Organizations 13(4): 491-518.

 Abstract: What explains the outcome of interstate negotiations in international organizations (IOs)?
 While existing research highlights member states’ power, preference intensity, and the IO’s institutional design, this paper introduces an additional source of bargaining power in IOs: Through issue linkage members of an IO leverage privileged positions in other IOs to obtain more favorable bargaining outcomes.
 Specifically, European Union members are more successful in bargaining over the EU budget while they hold a non-permanent seat on the United Nations Security Council (UNSC).
 Inside the UNSC EU members can promote security interests of other European countries, and they can use their influence to secure side-payments from the EU budget.
 The study tests this argument by investigating new EU budget data, and it shows that EU members obtain 1.7 billion Euro in additional net receipts during a two-year UNSC term, on average.
 Thus, bargaining processes in the EU and the UN are intricately linked.

-Winning Hearts and Minds in Civil Wars: Governance, Leadership Change, and Support for Violence in Iraq, with Saurabh Pant and Beza Tesfaye.
-Under Review (R&R), American Journal of Political Science.
+Winning Hearts and Minds in Civil Wars: Governance, Leadership Change, and Support for Violent Groups in Iraq, with Saurabh Pant and Beza Tesfaye.
+Forthcoming in the American Journal of Political Science.

-Abstract: The ‘hearts and minds’ model of counterinsurgency holds that civilians are less likely to support an insurgency if the government provides basic public services and security.
-Building on this model, we argue that a major political event that raises popular expectations of future public service and security provision will increase support for the government and decrease sympathy for the insurgency.
+Abstract: The ‘hearts and minds’ model of combating rebellions holds that civilians are less likely to support violent opposition groups if the government provides public services and security.
+Building on this model, we argue that a political event that raises popular expectations of future public service and security provision increases support for the government and decreases sympathy for violent opposition groups.
 To test this argument, we leverage a unique research design opportunity that stems from the unforeseen announcement of the resignation of Iraq’s divisive prime minister in August 2014 while an original survey was being administered across the country.
-We show that the leadership transition led Iraq’s displeased minorities to shift support away from the insurgency to the government.
-In line with our argument, this realignment was due to rising optimism among minorities that the new government would provide basic services and public goods – specifically security, electricity, and jobs.
+We show that the leadership transition led Iraq’s displeased Sunni minority to shift support from the violent opposition to the government.
+In line with our argument, this realignment was due to rising optimism among Sunnis that the new government would provide services and public goods – specifically security, electricity, and jobs.